rushi-jagdale/rushi-jagdale/README.md

 - 👋 Hi, I’m rushikesh jagdale
 - 👀 I’m interested in python and java programming
-- 🌱 I’m currently learning react and django Rest Framework
+- 🌱 I’m currently looking for new opportunities in Web Development

 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me (rjcom99@gmail.com)

 <!---
 rushi-jagdale/rushi-jagdale is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.